 Audible Mount Diablo is an invitation to adventure.
-Its free multimedia tours combine lively interviews and music with the rush of wind and the chirps, howls, and growls of wildlife.
-Naturalists heighten visitors’ appreciation of the sights and sounds at each stop, tell tales of the mountain’s past, and suggest what to look for around the next bend.
-Photographs pop up to help identify plants and animals.
+Its free multimedia tours and videos combine lively interviews and music with the rush of wind and the chirps, howls, and growls of wildlife.
+Naturalists heighten visitors’ appreciation of the sights and sounds, tell tales of the mountain’s past, and suggest what to look for when exploring on your own.
 Perfect to prepare for your first--or your hundredth--trip up the mountain.

 Sponsored by Save Mount Diablo and the Mount Diablo Interpretive Association

-• Introducing Mount Diablo, commentary and sounds related to the mountain’s natural heritage and human history. • Black Diamond Mines Regional Preserve, a six-mile hike on the eastern slope of Mount Diablo featuring the rocks, the boomtowns, and nature's remarkable recovery from the largest coal mining operation in California history. • Mary Bowerman Tour, a gentle but spectacular 1-mile hike focusing on geology and history at the top of the mountain. • The Trail Through Time, a scenic 6.3-mile survey of Bay Area geology. • Mitchell Canyon, a 2-mile-long tutorial in natural and human history. • Rock City, a 1.6-mile walk focusing on history, geology, and plants. • Rocks, Fights, and Fire at Perkins Canyon, an easy 2-mile loop with 3 optional side-trips, on the east side of the mountain. • Los Vaqueros Watershed, a 4- to 9-mile walk through one of the Bay Area’s newest and largest parks.• Grand Loop, a strenuous 6.8-mile jaunt that covers views, history, birds, flowers, and conservation.• Curry Point, a 6.5-mile hike covering birds, wildflowers, knobcone pines, and the history of Blackhawk Ranch.• Lime Ridge, a 4-mile ramble through a botanical and wildlife preserve that showcases some important conservation victories in Contra Costa County. • Round Valley, an 8-mile hike exploring grassland ecology, including eagles, ground squirrels and kit foxes. • Plants of Twin Peaks, an 8-mile ascent through wildflower heaven.
+• Introducing Mount Diablo, commentary and sounds related to the mountain’s natural heritage and human history. • Condor Country, a ride-along in the Diablo Range with conservation biologist Joseph Belli and conservationist Seth Adams • Native to Right Here, the plants, animals, and people of Tuushtak (aka Mount Diablo) • A Brief History of Mount Diablo State Park, an 8-part series celebrating the park's centennial in 2021. • Diablo Range Revealed, a series of videos focused on some of the wildest and most remote open spaces left in California. • Return of the Pine Canyon Peregrines.
+Once all but extinct in the Bay Area, peregrine falcons have made a stirring comeback, with help from some bold local volunteers.
+Morgan Territory, two classic hikes—and stories of people who made the park possible. • Falls Trail, a great place to go in the rainy season—or any season. • Harvest of Fire, a guide to Mount Diablo plants • Black Diamond Mines Regional Preserve, a six-mile hike on the eastern slope of Mount Diablo featuring the rocks, the boomtowns, and nature's remarkable recovery from the largest coal mining operation in California history. • Mary Bowerman Tour, a gentle but spectacular 1-mile hike focusing on geology and history at the top of the mountain. • The Trail Through Time, a scenic 6.3-mile survey of Bay Area geology. • Mitchell Canyon, a 2-mile-long tutorial in natural and human history. • Rock City, a 1.6-mile walk focusing on history, geology, and plants. • Rocks, Fights, and Fire at Perkins Canyon, an easy 2-mile loop with 3 optional side-trips, on the east side of the mountain. • Los Vaqueros Watershed, a 4- to 9-mile walk through one of the Bay Area’s newest and largest parks.• Grand Loop, a strenuous 6.8-mile jaunt that covers views, history, birds, flowers, and conservation.• Curry Point, a 6.5-mile hike covering birds, wildflowers, knobcone pines, and the history of Blackhawk Ranch.• Lime Ridge, a 4-mile ramble through a botanical and wildlife preserve that showcases some important conservation victories in Contra Costa County. • Round Valley, an 8-mile hike exploring grassland ecology, including eagles, ground squirrels and kit foxes. • Plants of Twin Peaks, an 8-mile ascent through wildflower heaven.